prenl/ads-assignments/assignment6/README.md

 #

-┌ `BreadthFirstSearch class` - iteratively traverses the graph, visiting all adjacent vertices at each level before proceeding to the next level, providing a search in width. <br/>
+┌ `BreadthFirstSearch class` - visits all adjacent vertices at each level before proceeding to the next, providing a search in width. <br/>
-├ `DepthFirstSearch class` - goes deeper into the graph by visiting one vertex, then recursively goes deep into each unvisited vertex until the end, providing a search in depth. <br/>
+├ `DepthFirstSearch class` - visits one vertex, then recursively goes deep into each vertex until the end, providing a search in depth. <br/>
-├ `DijkstraSearch class` - iteratively goes through all the paths in search of the "easiest" way, taking into account the weight of each edge.
+├ `DijkstraSearch class` - iteratively goes through all the paths in search of the "easiest" way by the weight of each edge.
 │
 └ HAVE THE SAME METHODS